schultek/dart_mappable/packages/dart_mappable/README.md

 while adding new or improved support for advanced use-cases including **generics, inheritance and polymorphism, customization** and more.

-- 🎁 **Everything included**: Serialization, Equality, ToString, CopyWith and more.
+- 🎁 **Everything included**: Serialization, JSON Schema, Equality, ToString, CopyWith and more.
 - 🚀 **Excels at complexity**: It handles generics, polymorphism and multi-inheritance with ease.
 - 🎛️ **Highly flexible**: Customize the serialization, add custom types or integrate with other packages.
 - 🔥 **No compromises**: Its promise is that it just works, no matter what classes you throw at it.